aminameric/HomeSpotApp/README.md

-# HomeSpotApp
+# 🏡 HomeSpotApp

-# HomeSpot is a web application aimed at providing users with the opportunity to list their real estate properties for sale, buy them, connect with potential buyers, and stay up-to-date with economic news in the country.
+Welcome to **HomeSpotApp** – a web application that simplifies the process of listing, buying, and selling real estate properties.
+It also provides users with the latest economic news, helping them stay informed about the housing market and economic trends in the country.

+### Features:
+- 📜 List real estate properties for sale
+- 🛒 Buy properties with ease
+- 🔗 Connect with potential buyers or sellers
+- 📰 Stay up-to-date with the latest economic news

+---

-# Senior Design Project - Amina Meric
+### Senior Design Project
+**Author:** Amina Merić
-# Mentor :Teaching Assistant Aldin Kovačević
+**Mentor:** Teaching Assistant Aldin Kovačević